abelardojarab/gputeachingkit-labs/Module3/ImageColorToGrayscale/description.markdown

 	-i <input.ppm> -o <output.ppm> -t image`.
 ~~~

-Where `<expected.ppm>` is the expected output, `<input.ppm>` is the input dataset, and `<output.ppm>` is an optional path to store the results.
+where `<expected.ppm>` is the expected output, `<input.ppm>` is the input dataset, and `<output.ppm>` is an optional path to store the results.
 The datasets can be generated using the dataset generator built as part of the compilation process.